What if YOU worked at a fast food restaurant, earning $10.10 an hour?

-This level of income doesn’t afford an automobile, often forcing said employee(s) to walk to work.
-To be more precise, this level of income affords these employees very difficult choices.
-This situation often results in employees having to choose between; paying rent for an apartment, or paying a car payment, or saving very little…..
+This level of income doesn’t afford an automobile, often forcing said employee to walk to work.
+To be more precise, this level of income forces employees into very difficult choices.
+This situation often results in employees having to choose between; paying rent for an apartment, paying for a car payment, or saving very little…..

-A difficult set of circumstances….
+This is a difficult set of circumstances….

-Regardless, I’ve personally disagreed with raising the minimum wage several times, for a variety of reasons.
-I think that bolstering the economy with minimum wage increases, is like using a band aid for a gun shot wound.
-I believe this is simply a way of demeaning currency in order to create future wealth gaps that exceed even today’s measurements.
+With that being said, I’ve personally disagreed with raising the minimum wage several times.
+This is for a variety of reasons.
+I personally believe that bolstering the economy by increasing the minimum wage, is like using a band aid for a gun shot wound.
+I believe this is only a way of demeaning currency, in order to create future wealth gaps that exceed even today’s measurements.
 In many ways, I believe this solution often times makes income disparity WORSE.

 However, there are a number of things people could do to make the problem better.
 Specifically, I’d like to call on “corporate America,” to pay more attention to detail, while also acknowledging the similarities between Milgrim’s work and lower class employment.

 For example; what should “the best fast food cashier in the country earn per hour?”
 What about the world?